godotengine/godot-docs/getting_started/step_by_step/ui_main_menu.rst

 Placeholder doesn't have to mean ugly, but you should keep the graphics simple and clean.
-Avoid special effects, animation, and detailed illustration before you had players playtest your UI.
+Avoid special effects, animation, and detailed illustration before you have players playtest your UI.
 Otherwise:

 1. The graphics might skew the players' perception of the experience and you'll miss out on valuable feedback